 Clinical features of Convergence Insufficiency

 Symptoms of convergence insufficiency are similar to that of heterophoria, and in general the term asthenopia is used to denote the symptom complex.
 Unsuitability of the glasses is the most frequent complaint of patients using glasses and having asthenopic symptoms.
 Such patients change their refractionist and glasses frequently without any satisfaction.
-Asthenopic symptoms may be grouped as under:
+We can group Asthenopic symptoms as under:

 1. Symptoms of muscular fatique